learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 ## Introduction

-In the real world, many interactions have a "template" behavior that is applied to every interaction, but they change only slightly depending on a tiny factor.
+In the real world, many interactions have a "template" behavior that is applied to every interaction, but these behaviors change only slightly depending on a tiny factor.

-For example, if you go to a coffee shop, they may take down **your** name to call up your order when it's ready.
+For example, if you go to a coffee shop, they take down **your** name to call you up when your order is ready.
 If you visit a doctor's office, they may call **your** name when it's your turn to be seen.
-Methods can also be written to have a "template" of shared activity, but this activity can be changed just a little bit depending on some particular variation in data.
+Methods can also be written to have a "template" of shared activity, but this activity can be changed just a little bit when necessary.

 The particular bits that make the change are called "arguments."